HunterM278/inet_4031_adduser_script/README.md

 There are five fields in the file that are separated by colons ':' that are tied to username, password, lastname, firstname, and groups that they belong to.

 Any line in the input file that begins with a '#' symbol is skipped

+If a user is found with the '-' symbol they will not be assigned to a group

+##### Command Execution
+Make the file executable with the command:
+'chmod +x create-users.py'

+Run the file with the command:
+'./create-users.py < create-users.input'

+###### Dry Run